karnkaul/bave/README.md

 ## Example

-WIP.

 See [example](example) for an app that's designed to target Android while being developed on the desktop.
-The common code is in [example/flappy](example/flappy), while platform specific executables and code are in [example/desktop](example/desktop) and [example/android](example/android).
-Open the latter in Android Studio to build for Android.